 B. To be eligible to vote at an LPTN convention, one must either:

-1. be a member, as defined in Article III, Sections A.1 and/or A.2; or
+- be a member, as defined in Article III, Sections A.1 and/or A.2; or

-2. be certified as a member of the LPTN as defined in Article III, Section A.3 and/or A.4, and accepted by the convention by majority vote.
+- be certified as a member of the LPTN as defined in Article III, Section A.3 and/or A.4, and accepted by the convention by majority vote.

 C. The Convention will, by absolute majority vote, certify all state level or higher candidates who will be eligible to have “Libertarian” next to their names on the ballot and/or represent the Libertarian Party of Tennessee as a candidate for a state level or higher elected office.

 Article VI: AMENDMENTS

 A. It shall require a 3/4 (75%) majority of members attending the Convention, who are eligible to vote as defined by Article V, to amend these bylaws.
 It shall require a 1/3 vote to close debate on a bylaw amendment.

-B. Bylaws may be changed during any LPTN Convention, with at least 60 days written notice to the Secretary, and distributed to all LPTN members via the email distribution list provide and
+B. Bylaws may be changed during any LPTN Convention, with at least 60 days written notice to the Secretary, and distributed to all LPTN members via the email distribution list 30 days prior to the convention.

 C. All bylaws and amendments shall take effect at the close of the convention during which they are adopted.

 Article VII: BUDGETS